mikkelpm/het_agents_bayes/doc/hh.md

 ### Step 3: Call overall likelihood computation function: [loglike_compute.m](../program/functions/likelihood/loglike_compute.m)
 This general function executes the overall likelihood computation steps described in Section 3.1 of our paper.
 These steps are as follows.

-### Step 3a: Compute macro likelihood and smoothing means: [likelihood_smoother.m](../program/functions/likelihood/likelihood_smoother.m)
+#### Step 3a: Compute macro likelihood and smoothing means: [likelihood_smoother.m](../program/functions/likelihood/likelihood_smoother.m)
-This general function is used to compute the macro likelihood and obtain smoothing means (i.e., conditional means of the macro state variables given the observed data at all points in time).
+This general function is used to compute the macro likelihood and obtain smoothing means (i.e., conditional means of the macro state variables given the observed macro data at all points in time).
 This function uses Dynare's built-in `dsge_likelihood` routine to evaluate the macro likelihood of the model at the current parameters stored in the `M_` structure.
 It then calls the general function [mean_smoother.m](../program/functions/likelihood/mean_smoother.m), which in turn uses Dynare's built-in `DsgeSmoother` routine to compute the smoothing means of the macro state variables.

-### Step 3b: Simulate smoothing draws: [simulation_smoother.m](../program/functions/likelihood/simulation_smoother.m)
+#### Step 3b: Simulate smoothing draws: [simulation_smoother.m](../program/functions/likelihood/simulation_smoother.m)
 Then the computation of the micro likelihood is parallelized across available workers.
-On each worker, we first call the general function `simulation_smoother.m`, which takes the previously computed smoothing means and uses them to generate draws from the Kalman smoothing distribution.
+On each worker, we first call the general function [simulation_smoother.m](../program/functions/likelihood/simulation_smoother.m), which takes the previously computed smoothing means and uses them to generate draws from the Kalman smoothing distribution.
 This is done using the simulation smoother of [Durbin & Koopman (2002)](https://doi.org/10.1093/biomet/89.3.603).

-### Step 3c: Input smoothing draws and micro data into model-specified micro sampling density
+#### Step 3c: Input smoothing draws and micro data into model-specified micro sampling density
 Given the smoothing draws and the micro data, we plug into the model-specific micro sampling density of household income.
 In the household model, this sampling density is computed by the following function.

-### Step 4: Evaluate model-specific micro sampling density: [likelihood_micro.m](../program/hh_model/auxiliary_functions/likelihood/likelihood_micro.m)
+#### Step 3d: Evaluate model-specific micro sampling density: [likelihood_micro.m](../program/hh_model/auxiliary_functions/likelihood/likelihood_micro.m)
 This function evaluates the model-implied sampling density of income and employment.
 The employment distribution is a simple Bernoulli distribution.
 Conditional on employment, the density of income is stated in Equation 4 of our paper.
 This expression requires evaluating the density of household assets using the smoothing draws of the distributional parameters.
 We also need to numerically compute an integral over the lognormal distribution of individual heterogeneity.
 Rather than computing the integral at every data point, we evaluate it on a grid of points and then interpolate elsewhere using Matlab's built-in cubic interpolation routine `interp1`.

-### Step 5: Compute total log likelihood
+#### Step 3e: Compute total log likelihood
 Finally, the micro likelihood is averaged across smoothing draws, and the total log likelihood is computed as the sum of the macro log likelihood and the log (averaged) micro likelihood.
 Recall from our paper that this is not the exact log likelihood, but the exponential of it is a numerically unbiased estimate of the exact likelihood (for any finite number of smoothing draws).

 ## Approximate the posterior mode: [approx_mode.m](../program/functions/mcmc/approx_mode.m)